LawRato

 Yes, the use of weed, ganja or cannabis for recreational or medicinal purposes is illegal in India.
 The use, sale, and possession of cannabis are prohibited under the Narcotic Drugs and Psychotropic Substances Act (NDPS Act) , which was enacted in 1985.
 According to section 2 (3) of the Narcotic Drugs and Psychotropic Substances Act, 1985, cannabis refers to:

-1. Charas which is the separated resin, whether in the crude or purified form, obtained from the cannabis plant and also includes concentrated preparation and resin known as hashish oil or liquid hashish.
+1. Charas, which refers to separated resin from cannabis plant, whether in its crude or purified state.
+Charas also includes concentrated preparation and resin known as hashish oil or liquid hashish.

-2. Ganja is the flowering or fruiting tops of the cannabis plant (excluding the seeds and leaves when not accompanied by the tops).
+2. Ganja refers to the flowering or fruiting tops of cannabis plants (excluding seeds and leaves when not present)

-3. Any mixture, with or without any neutral material, of any of the above forms of cannabis or any drink prepared therefrom.
+3. Any mixture with neutral material derived from such forms of cannabis, or drink prepared therefrom.

 With 125 million people consuming weed in one form or another, it is one of the most commonly used illegal drugs in the world.
 Being linked historically to faith and mysticism, it has been consumed in India alone for centuries.
 However, the implementation of the NDPS Act has made the sale, consumption, production, and transport of marijuana in the country illegal.
 Under the NDPS Act, cannabis is categorized as a Schedule I drug, which means that it is considered to have a high potential for abuse and no accepted medical use.
 The Act provides for strict penalties, including imprisonment and fines, for offences related to cannabis, such as possession, sale, and cultivation.